WHAT REASONING IS AND

 glitches have been remedied, a dull presentation can be a setback—even

-while a solid logical case is shaped around clear evidence and
+while building a solidly logical case around clear evidence and

-coherent reasoning to engage the mind.
+coherent reasoning to engage and convince the critical mind.
 Rhetoric shouldn't be used to camouflage

 logical weaknesses, but it isn't taboo if the underlying evidence and